 Solemnities of the Lord that fall on Sunday are observed in place of the Sunday Liturgy.

-Solemnities of the saints that fall on a Sunday during ordinary time or the Christmas season are observed in place of the Sunday Liturgy.
+Solemnities of the saints that fall on a Sunday during Ordinary time are observed in place of the Sunday Liturgy.

-Solemnities of the saints that fall on a Sunday during Advent, Lent, Easter season, Holy Week or the Easter octave are not observed in place of the Sunday Liturgy.
+Solemnities of the saints that fall on a Sunday outside of Ordinary time are not observed in place of the Sunday Liturgy.
 They are moved to the next available Monday.